alexcouper/captainhook/README.rst

 Feedback
 --------

-I'm eager to get some feedback - positive or negative - about this.
+I'm interested in hearing feedback - positive or negative - about this.

 Please make yourself at home, create issues if you've got problems with existing behaviour, or suggestions for future improvements or anything else.